Bayou Bartholomew: About

+History

 The present bayou bed was formed by the waters of the Arkansas River during a period when it was constantly changing courses.
 Approximately 1,800 to 2,200 years ago, the river diverted from the present area of the bayou, and the leisurely bayou began to develop in the old river bed.
 Prior to construction of railroad lines in the area in the late 19th century, it was the most important stream for transportation in the interior Delta.
-It allowed the development of one of the richest timber and agricultural industries in the Delta area.
+Dr. Charles McDermott and his brother from the Bayou Sara in Louisiana developed a plantation on the site in 1844.
+The bayou allowed the development of one of the richest timber and agricultural industries in the Delta area.

+The John P. Fisher House (or Moats House) was once a plantation worked by enslaved black people, located alongside the shores of Bayou Bartholomew.

 Once a pristine stream, it is now polluted, log-jammed, and over-sedimented in certain sections.
 In 1995, Curtis Merrell of Monticello in Drew County organized the Bayou Bartholomew Alliance to "restore and preserve the natural beauty" of the bayou.
 With help from the Alliance, many government organizations (such as the Arkansas Game and Fish Commission, Arkansas Soil and Water Conservation Commission, Arkansas Department of Environmental Quality, USDA Natural Resources Conservation Service, Environmental Protection Agency, U.S. Fish and Wildlife Service), Ducks Unlimited, and the public, the bayou may eventually reclaim some of its grandeur.
 Projects underway include monitoring water quality, planting trees for buffer zones, restoring riparian sites ruined by clear-cutting, trash removal, removing log jams, bank stabilization, building boat ramps, and encouraging no-till farming.